 Lessons of the Minnesota fallout

-1. There is a slight concern that I have fallen into the trap of the ideologue.
+1: There is a slight concern that I have fallen into the trap of the ideologue.
 I read a lot, but it’s become for its own sake.
 On politics, I have largely lost even the lurkers since I now make a point of saying “read the whole thing before you mouth off”.
-But that’s politics, and that’s probably the only time the anyone asks anything of especially the progressive politico.
+But that’s politics, and that’s probably the only time the anyone asks anything especially taxing of anyone, especially the progressive politico.
 God knows their ideology doesn’t demand anything of them.

 This makes strengthening one’s views rather difficult.
 We only rise, individually and culturally, to the level of the toughest opponents.
 Individually and culturally, this makes a “cancelling” views we personally don’t have the courage and intelligence to contend with a “solution” that makes the canceller weaker..
 Jonathan Haidt has done a great deal of research into this, the results of which gave us “The Colliding of the American Mind” (a brilliant reference to Alan Bloom’s “Closing of the American Mind”) and “The Righteous Mind”.